pschaus/book_lepl1402/source/part3.rst

    :alt: binarysearch

-This algorithm has a time complexity of :math:`\mathcal{O}(\log n)` because each time through the loop, the number of elements to be searched is halved and in the worst case, this process is repeated :math:`\log n` times.
+This algorithm has a time complexity of :math:`\mathcal{O}(\log n)` because each time we go through the loop, the number of elements to be searched is halved and in the worst case, this process is repeated :math:`\log n` times.
-On the other hand, if one is lucky, the search immediatly find the element at the first iteration.
+On the other hand, if we are lucky, the search immediately find the element at the first iteration.
 Therefore the best-case time complexity is :math:`\Omega(1)`.

 The Java code is a direct translation of the explanation of the algorithm.